Knowledge Hub

 Sometimes, businesses decide to enter into preliminary-style documents to outline the structure of a deal while deferring finer details for later negotiation.
 Heads of terms, also known as letters of intent, are documents that set out the key commercial principles of an agreement before a formal contract is drafted.
 Term sheets serve a similar purpose, commonly used in investment and financing deals, to summarise the main terms before finalising binding agreements.
 While these documents can clarify early negotiations, they can also create legal uncertainty if not carefully drafted, making it essential to define their terms clearly.

-What are the risks of leaving contract terms open?
+What are the risks of agreements to agree and leaving contract terms open?

-Problems can typically arise when there is a dispute, e.g., when one party states that a contract is unenforceable because it was only an agreement to agree.
+Problems can typically arise when a dispute occurs, for example, when one party claims that a contract is unenforceable because it was merely an agreement to agree.

 However, context does matter.
 If you and the other party have already started performing the contract, or if an industry standard clearly indicates missing terms, a court may still decide that the agreement is valid.

-While in some cases, the courts have taken a practical approach around agreements to agree; it’s better to be safe than sorry and not put yourself in circumstances where a dispute over your contract’s enforceability could arise.
-For the safest approach, ensure your key terms are defined clearly upfront to avoid uncertainty and the risk that you could be left without an enforceable agreement.
+While in some cases, the courts have taken a practical approach around agreements to agree, it’s better to be safe than sorry and not put yourself in circumstances where a dispute over your contract’s enforceability could arise.
+For the safest approach, ensure your key terms are defined clearly upfront to avoid uncertainty and the risk of being left without an enforceable agreement.

 Remember to be cautious about relying on agreements to agree, as they’ll generally carry little legal weight.
 You may want to see them as simply expressions of intent rather than binding commitments you’ll be able to enforce.